ArdanaLabs/audit/src/README.md

 ## `.csl` sheets

 You can get [`.csl` sheets here](https://github.com/citation-style-language/styles/) which in theory style up the bibliography, but we're not currently using _any_ in the render because of what is either a pandoc bug or improper usage.

+## On appendices

+I have removed `invariant derivations` from `index.txt`, and since that was the only appendix **we currently have no appendices**.
+I'm saving the contents of `invariant.md` for a future publication on rootfinding.